MicrosoftDocs/sql-docs/docs/relational-databases/databases/tempdb-database.md

 ## Physical properties of tempdb in SQL Server

 The following table lists the initial configuration values of the `tempdb` data and log files in SQL Server.
-The values are based on the defaults for the Model database.
+The values are based on the defaults for the `model` database.
 The sizes of these files might vary slightly for different editions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

 |File|Logical name|Physical name|Initial size|File growth|
 |----------|------------------|-------------------|------------------|-----------------|